Projects

 How can we deconstruct racism in healthcare by exploring a community-based model for cultural safety education that utilizes material practice as a tool for dialogue?

-Cultural Connections explores how Indigenous-led arts and material practice workshops can foster open dialogue between non-Indigenous healthcare students and Indigenous community members in the Lheidli T’enneh and surrounding areas (Prince George, BC)
+Cultural Connections explores how Indigenous-led arts and material practice workshops can foster open dialogue between healthcare students and Indigenous community members in the Lheidli T’enneh and surrounding areas (Prince George, BC)

 Preliminary insights and lessons are shared here as we consider: Where do synergies exist between Indigenous and Designerly ways of knowing, and how can we build impactful relationships and collaborations?